-In 2025 period, up to 16/07/2025, four (4) laboratory diagnosed locally acquired cases of WNV infection have been reported to NPHO, with neuro-invasive disease (WNND, encephalitis and/or meningitis) (Table 1).
+In 2025 period, up to 23/07/2025, seven (7) laboratory diagnosed locally acquired cases of WNV infection have been reported to NPHO, with neuro-invasive disease (WNND, encephalitis and/or meningitis) (Table 1).
+One more imported case was recorded, in patient infected abroad (in Serbia), who is not included in the following analysis.
 No deaths have been recorded among patients.

 Table 1.
-Number of reported locally acquired cases of WNV disease, with and without central nervous system (CNS) manifestations, Greece, period 2025, up to 16/07/2025
+Number of reported locally acquired cases of WNV disease, with and without central nervous system (CNS) manifestations, Greece, period 2025, up to 23/07/2025